cumbof/OpenGDC/tool/package/OpenGDC_readme.txt

 the data type of the data that will be converted.
-Before clicking the "Convert" button, it is necessary to specify the folders containing clinical and genomic data of the considered disease, the experiment type, and the desired output format (BED, CSV, GTF, or JSON).
+Before clicking the "Convert" button, it is necessary to specify the folders containing clinical and genomic data of the considered disease, the experiment type, and the desired output format (BED, CSV, GTF, JSON, or XML).
 After the selection of the folder in which the specified data set will be converted, the user can start the data conversion process by clicking the "Convert" button.